- Levels Taught:

 I have played bluegrass banjo since I was 16 (I am now looking at Social Security).
-I have been instructing for six years since semi-retiring from my day job.
+I have been instructing for eight years since semi-retiring from my day job.
 I use various teaching methods and aids and have participated in training programs with the finest banjo players in the country, including Sonny Osborne, Bill Emerson, Tony Trischka, Ned Luberecki, Pete Wernick, Jim Mills, Bill Evans, Charlie Cushman and Alan Munde.

 My banjo philosophy is that while we may aspire to play banjo like Earl Scruggs, it is not necessary to be at that level to enjoy playing bluegrass music.
 The organic simplicity of bluegrass songs, the repetition of components, and the strong melody lines makes entry level playing fun and rewarding and within the reach of anyone who is willing to try.

 When bluegrass musicians are jamming together, using new skills, learning with and from each other, there's little chance they will give up playing music.
 I'd say they're hooked -- on bluegrass!
 More people spending less time in front of a TV, and more with each other.
 Wholesome fun.
 A bigger, thriving bluegrass community.
 A better world!

 I believe that anyone learning bluegrass should first learn the chords to favorite easy songs, and a simple way of accompanying.
 Playing songs smoothly in real time while using a songbook (or a fellow picker) for the words, is easy, fun, and builds a rhythmic/chordal foundation and repertoire.